Hidden France - well off the beaten track

 of the towns underlined on the itineraries above are "hidden gems",

 others less hidden.
-Here is a random selection of other small
+Here is a random selection of other

 towns in France that are definitely worth making a detour